 A Good Plan asks you to consider a list of values and to select just 12 that matter to you.
 I am recording these today so that I can revisit them as I work out where I want to go next, what I want to do and how I want to live.
 I found the top ones very easy to select and the next came fairly speedily soon.

 Helping others – this is a big driver for me.
 Both my parents were involved in community and charity work so I imagine me wanting to be there for others is their legacy.
+Reflecting on my values in life has helped me remember how amazing my parents were.

 Sense of humour – again my parents gave me a home that was full of fun and laughter.
 I am quick-witted, love word play and can be quite ribald on occasion.